 The weekly music workshops enables the children to learn about Handel, his life and what musical instruments were used for the Water Music composition.
 The children have been supported to create their own version of Water Music which they will be performing.

-Sunday 23 July - Bath & Bristol Community Band
+Sunday 23 July - The Bristol Community Big Band

 An energetic local ensemble that plays a wide repertoire of swing, jazz, blues and Latin big band classics in festivals and gigs around the Bristol and Somerset area.
 Made up of non-professional musicians from all over 20 postcodes, BCBB are a fun-loving and inclusive group.